-Accordingly, the Trademark does not fall under Articles 4(1)(x) and 4(1)(xv) of Trademark Act.
+Accordingly, even if the Trademark does not fall under Articles 4(1)(x) and 4(1)(xv) of Trademark Act, it can be acknowledged that the Trademark falls under Article 4(1)(xix) of Trademark Act.

-4 Closing
+3 Closing

-As described above, the registration of the Trademark is not in breach of Articles 4(1)(vii), 4(1)(x), 4(1)(xv), and 4(1)(xix) of Trademark Act.
-Therefore, the registration of the Trademark cannot be invalidated under the provisions of Article 46 (1)(i) of Trademark Act.
+As described above, the Trademark was registered while violating Article 4(1)(x) of the Trademark Act.
+Even if the Trademark does not fall under the same Article, the Trademark was registered while violating Article 4(1)(xv) of the Trademark Act.
+In addition, even if the Trademark does not fall under Articles 4(1)(x) and 4(1)(xv) of the Trademark Act, the Trademark was registered while violating Article 4(1)(xix) of Trademark Act.
+Therefore, the registration of the Trademark should be invalidated under the provisions of Article 46(1)(i) of the same Act.